rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 ## Future work

 By enabling this feature on the `nightly` channel by default, we want to figure out how will it work in practice, and if Cargo users run into any unexpected issues with it.
-If everything goes smoothly, we would like to stabilize the compiler side of this feature, and then make the `embed-metadata=no` behavior be used by default also on the stable toolchain.
-However, this is not set in stone; it is possible that the feature and/or the flags might change before stabilization, or that they will not be stabilized at all, if we run into significant issues.
+After we gather feedback about the feature, and learn of any potential issues, the Cargo team will decide how to move forward: whether the feature can be stabilized as-is, changes need to be made, or if there are significant issues that would require us to return to the drawing board.

 Therefore, if you run into any issues with this new default, please [open an issue][open-an-issue] in the Cargo repository, so that we get to know about them.
 Thank you!